Renardjojo/ShaderTextureTypeAndTechniques/README.md

 -------------------

 -------------------
-## Transform color thank to matrix:
+## Transform color thanks to matrix:
 ### Description:
 Matrices can be use to translate, rotate, scale, shrink a vector.
 Color is a vector and this rule can be applyed to it.